-However, this kind of virtual-assistant home business is not the same as the “virtual assistant jobs” you may see advertised online.
-There are some legitimate companies offering virtual assistant jobs similar to what a self-employed virtual assistant does, but many of the jobs advertised in this way are something quite different.
+A virtual-assistant home business is not the same as a virtual assistant job.
+There are several legitimate companies offering virtual assistant jobs that are similar to what a self-employed virtual assistant does, but many of the jobs advertised have different job requirements.